 Humanetics has experienced tremendous organic growth through the expansion of its innovative crash safety testing solutions and global expansion.
 The company has also looked outside of its immediate market to grow through an expansive multi-national mergers and acquisitions strategy.
-We have acquired multiple industrial sensor developers in Boston, Michigan and the UK to support both the internal sensor needs of Humanetics and to serve third-party customers in the energy, medical and aerospace sectors.
+We acquired HITEC Sensors in Boston, and Aerosense in the UK and Sri Lanka to support both the internal sensor needs of Humanetics and to serve third-party customers in the industrial technology, energy, biomedical and aerospace sectors.
 We have expanded into high-tech fiber optic sensing applications, with the acquisition of market leader, UK-based Fibercore.
 We acquired two innovative, high-tech Austria-based businesses allowing us to expand our portfolio of passive and active safety testing equipment with the most advanced technology available in the market.
-We’ve driven deeper into the fiber sensor market with the purchase of precision laser experts, Optek Systems, located in the laser technology hub in Oxford, England.
+We’ve driven deeper into the fiber sensor market with the purchase of precision laser experts, OpTek Systems, located in the laser technology hub in Oxford, England.

 Investment and corporate structure